You are here: The Institute > Glossary

 The governing body administering a town or a community.

-A current of mystical and esoteric philosophy, characteristic of medieval Judaism, based on a belief in divine emanations (sefirot) which configure the created universe.
-Cabbalism originated in medieval Provence (Narbonne, Lunel) and arrived in Girona in the 12th century, where it came to attain a very high degree of sophistication.
+A current of mystical and esoteric philosophy, characteristic of medieval Judaism, based on a belief in divine emanations (sephirott) which configure the created universe.
+Kabbalah originated in medieval Provence (Narbonne, Lunel) and arrived in Girona in the 12th century, where it came to attain a very high degree of sophistication.

 The seven-branched candelabrum, symbol of Judaism.

-A roll of parchment on which are written the Jewish prayer (Listen Israel) and Shaddai (the word for "Almighty"), and which is placed in a tube or box and embedded in the right-hand doorpost of Jewish homes.
-When entering or leaving, Jews must place their hands over it, remembering that God gave the Law to His people.
+A roll of parchment on which are written the Jewish prayer Listen Israel and Shaddai (the word for Almighty).
+It is placed in a tube or box and embedded in the right-hand doorpost of Jewish homes.
+When entering or leaving, Jews must place their hands over it, remembering that God gave the Law to their people.

 The first five books of the Bible, which form the Torah (or Jewish law, by antonomasia).